 Update: 5/21: Jeanne called me while on her book's promotional tour and said that the book sold 15,000 copies in the first week, and is currently #1 in Amazon's business books.

 The next is a recently illustrated book is by Wendy Wood, the Provost Professor of Psychology and Business at the University of Southern California. https://dornsife.usc.edu/wendywood/about-wendy-wood/

-Wendy initially hired to create an illustrations to humorously explain and depict concepts.
+Wendy initially hired me to create an illustration to humorously explain and depict concept.